svanoort/rest-compress/README.md

 - LZF beats GZIP if the bandwidth exceeds 6.597 MB/s
 - In general, the relationship is to use LZF when bandwidth exceeds: Speed_LZF*(1 - ratio_GZIP) / (speed_GZIP * (1 - ratio_LZF) )
 - Note that gigabit ethernet's maximum speed is 128 MB/s on an uncongested link, and real world performance will be quite a bit less

+#How it works:
+* *Client-side:**
+Client adds HTTP header "Accept-Encoding: lzf" to all REST requests and uses LZF encoding for PUT/POST request bodies, setting the 'Content-Encoding: lzf' header.

+* **Server-side:**
+If client request has 'Accept-Encoding: lzf' header set, the response will be LZF compressed and the 'Content-Encoding: lzf' header set.
+If the client request body has header 'Content-Encoding: lzf' then the request body will be decompressed as LZF before further processing (deserialization, etc).

+* **What this means:**
+You can use a client that is not LZF-aware and LZF simply won't be used.
+This means you can easily test & debug REST APIs by the usual tools (curl, browser, etc).
+Thanks to the magic of HTTP Headers, you can call the RESTful services from non-Java clients without LZF compression, and then later build this into them as you choose.

+#Gotchas:
+You may not be able to use both @GZIP and @LZF annotations on the same REST method.
+They simply don't play well together, because of how the interceptors for GZip are implemented.
+For now, pick one method or the other and stick to it.

+#Demo:
+I've included a trivial REST demo app in the rest-demo-app module, which can be used as an example.
+It is what I used in manual testing, as well.
+To deploy, build it and drop the WAR in a JBoss Application Server instance.

+#Testing:
+You may notice that there aren't unit tests.
+This is because the Interceptors only fire when actively running in a container and this project does not provide functionality separate from this.

+To work around this, manual testing was done (using the demo app) to verify that:
+* Normal HTTP responses are returned if client doesn't advertise ability to accept LZF encoding
+* Clients built using a shared client/server REST interface successfully receive and use LZF responses from server
+* Responses are compressed by LZF when sent to server with "Accept-Encoding: lzf" header
+* Verified that original message is the same as compressed message after decompression.
+(This is covered by the LZF compression library used.)
+* Benchmarking on request/response times.